mctrl-io/mctrl/README.md

   appreciates above the exchange rate at the time of the missionary's deployment, the excess amount will flow automatically into a fund dedicated to Local Empowerment for that mission field.

+  Often, the mission will call for minting a native token for the natives (!) and channeling the money in the Local Empowerment Fund to their new DAO, which then controls all spending by self-governance and consensus.
+This is the case with Mission 2 (see SLABDAO), for example.

 Validation
   Validators are randomly-chosen people on the mission field at Level 2 or